david-a-redick/dirt/README.md

 Think of this as a place for [WNPP](https://www.debian.org/devel/wnpp/) and pre-Sid packages.

 It also solves the problem of running a `stable` Debian release but wanting to use a few `test` packages.

+You might also be interested in [qpkg](https://nullprogram.com/blog/2018/03/27/) which is less Debian centric and more general.

 # How Does It Work?